ajmcclary/Handwriting-Swift-Demo-macOS/README.md

 2. **Text Recognition**:
    - Select the lasso tool
-   - Draw around the text you want to recognize (as shown in the demo image)
+   - Draw around the text you want to recognize
    - Click the text recognition button (viewfinder icon)
    - View the recognized text in both the UI and terminal